 - Equal Justice Initiative of Alabama: These two fellowships for recent graduates present a terrific opportunity to spend two years working at the Equal Justice Initiative in Montgomery, Alabama, with Professor Bryan Stevenson.
 The work involves death-penalty appeals, civil rights litigation aimed at reforming the criminal justice system, community based initiatives dealing with juveniles and people with mental disabilities, and other criminal litigation.

 - George A. Katz Fellowship at the Brennan Center for Justice: In honor of a great lawyer dedicated to building the next generation of public interest lawyers, Wachtell, Lipton, Rosen & Katz created the George A. Katz ’54 Fellowship Program at the Law School’s Brennan Center for Justice.
 Every other year, a selection committee awards a recent graduate a two-year fellowship to work with the Brennan Center on litigation, public education, research, and scholarship.
 The Katz Fellowship is offered every other year; students and alumni may apply in the Fall of even-numbered years.
+This year's application deadline is October 15, 2016.
 Learn more about the Katz Fellowship.

 - NYU Law and Social Enterprise Fellowship: Administered through NYU School of Law under the auspices of the Jacobson Leadership Program in Law and Business, this fellowship promotes research and curriculum development in subjects related to legal issues in the area of social entrepreneurship.
 The fellowship broadly defines social enterprise as the use of business strategies to solve intractable social problems and advance a social mission.
 For more information, visit the fellowship website.